vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/2 - Temporal-Difference Learning.md

 Carlo ideas and dynamic programming (DP) ideas.
 TD methods can learn directly from raw experience without a model of the environment’s dynamics and update estimates based in part on other learned estimates (boostrap).
 TD, DP and Monte Carlo methods can be combined in different ways.
+Model free.

 **Batch Updating**: For a finite amount of experience a common approach with incremental learning methods is to present the experience repeatedly until the